dmidz/tickschart/README.md

 chart.addIndicator( 'MA', 'layer', { property: 'close', length: 200, type: 'sma', style: { color: '#ff0000' } } );
 chart.addIndicator( 'MA', 'layer', { property: 'close', length: 100, type: 'sma', style: { color: '#ffff00' } } );
 chart.addIndicator( 'MA', 'layer', { property: 'close', length: 50, type: 'sma' } );
+//    Only 2 types of Indicator ( Volume & MA ) for now, but many more to come, very easy to extend !

+// finally init display at the time you wish, originRatio is the displacement of time wanted along the screen width
+// ex: time now + .75 will scroll to place now time at 3/4 screen width from left
-chart.setX( currentTime.value.getTime(), { render: true, xOriginRatio } );
+// ex: time now + 0 will scroll to place now time at screen left chart.setX( currentTime.value.getTime(), { render: true, xOriginRatio } );

 ```

-Serve the html page, you should see a chart with BTC H4 ticks.
+Compile ts file & serve the html page, you should see a chart with BTC H4 ticks.

-Once running correctly, you can customize the fetch so it binds to your ticks API.
+Once running correctly, you can start customizing, for ex the fetch so it binds to your ticks API.

+// TODO: provide demo/node-api example with Binance public market ticks API for ex

 ### Vanilla JS